This section of Ch. 7 will introduce the following topics:

 - choosing a good topic

 If you think a blank sheet of paper or a blinking cursor on a blank computer screen is scary, you are not alone.
 Beginning to write can be intimidating.
 However, experienced writers remind themselves that writing is a process.
-Any big project can be accomplished if you take it one step at a time.
+Any big project can be accomplished if you take it a step at a time.

 Step 1: Prewriting